 In all of these cases the person is right there, arrived on the scene.

-In Scripture parousia refers to the arrival and coming of an individual like Paul or the Lord himself.
+In Scripture parousia refers to the arrival and coming of an individual like Titus or the Lord himself.
 And the coming was bodily or it was rarely used in a cultic sense of a religion of presence, outside the NT.
 The NT writers used the term for the arrival and bodily coming of the Lord, like an emperor or king arriving on the scene.
 When he does, it was a “game-changer” or it ushered in a new age, with God through his Messiah ruling and reigning and judging the world.
 It took on a more technical meaning for the Lord’s arrival.
 It could be translated in some contexts as visitation, which is how commentator R. T. France translates it in his commentary on Matthew (p.
 895, note 14).

 Of special interest to the NT is the meaning of a king or emperor arriving in a province.
 More research says that the people went out to greet the king or emperor and escorted him into the capital city or administrative center.